 Space is a costly commodity in the Manhattan real estate market, so it is essential that you be realistic about your needs.
 Ask yourself such questions as how many people will I be living with?
 Am I amenable to sharing a bathroom or bedroom?
 The more people sharing the rent, the less costly the apartment will be, but that comes at a sacrifice of privacy.
 Know your limits, but above all, keep an open mind and be ready for compromise.

-5. Pick the essential amenities to you
+Pick the essential amenities to you

 Regarding facilities, New York City apartments offer an array of choices.
 Some luxury buildings feature such things as laundry service, on-site gyms, and electronic rent payment.
 Walk-up rentals have fewer amenities and can be more affordable.
 Consider compromising on things that are non-essential to you, but that you keep your safety uppermost in your mind as your security should be non-negotiable.

-6. Research the Market
+Research the rental market

 If you are considering a range of options, like renting a studio by yourself or sharing a two–bedroom with a roommate, remember to set up searches for all of these options.
 Even if you can’t afford a studio in your favorite neighborhood, you might be able to rent in that area if you split the cost of a more significant place with friends.

 Further, look to your friends and their real estate choices for market information and renting advice.
 Those who already live in a particular neighborhood are the best sources of information about it.
 Then, once you narrow down your search to specific properties, you will get a better idea of the types of apartments and features that mesh with your budget.